spryker/spryker-shop-core/Bundles/MerchantProductOfferWidget/src/SprykerShop/Yves/MerchantProductOfferWidget/Theme/default/components/molecules/query-creator/README.md

-Change url search query by event.
+Changes the search query URL by the event.